Installation

 Installing Docker (~5 minutes)

-You'll need to preform 3 steps:
+You'll need to perform 3 steps:

 1. Sign-up for docker